amazon-connect/amazon-connect-streams/README.md

     ringtone audio that is played when a call is incoming.
   * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
+* `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
+      * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
+If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab. will not be displayed.
+      * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
+If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the